buildwiththeta/buildwiththeta/CONTRIBUTING.md

 # Contributing Guidelines

 We welcome contributions from expert developers who are interested in improving our project.
-By contributing to this project, you agree to abide by our code of conduct and to contribute under the terms of the Apache License 2.0.
+By contributing to this project, you agree to abide by our code of conduct and to contribute under the terms of the **Apache License 2.0**.

 ## Code of Conduct

 We expect all contributors to adhere to the highest standards of professionalism, ethics, and respect for all members of our community.
-We have adopted the Contributor Covenant Code of Conduct and expect all contributors to follow it.
+We have adopted the [Contributor Covenant Code of Conduct](https://github.com/buildwiththeta/buildwiththeta/blob/main/CODE_OF_CONDUCT.md) and expect all contributors to follow it.

 ## How to Contribute